TS22082/GH_guide/README.md

 After it has finished refresh your github repo page and it will be updated with the new code.

 <h1 id="update">Updating Master</h1>

-Updating the master directly isn't typically recommended for team projects.
-On a team you wan to agree on  a "git flow".
-For your own solo projects working on the master branch is okay.

 run ```git status``` to see if there are any changes.
 If there are changes add, commit then push the changes.

 ```